petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 before."
 Skipper hugged her warmly "I never doubted that you were a good person."

-Skipper asked "You think you stole enough info?"
+"You think you stole enough info?"
 Barbie replied "I certainly didn't get everything, but the agency director left her laptop running in the conference room for over three hours; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the agency brass